conduktor/conduktor-docs/docs/gateway/reference/monitoring.md

 # READY
 ```

-Could be used to set up probes on Docker or Kubernetes.
+Could be used to set up probes on docker-compose or Kubernetes.

 ### docker-compose probe setup

+**NOTE:**
+The `healthcheck` configuration below is optional, as it's already backed into the Conduktor image and not required unless you're experiencing issues.

 ```yaml
 healthcheck: